-Figure 5.
-Rms (mean not removed) frequency external precision and the frequency stability, as measured by the Allan deviation, of GPS Time and for GPS's delivered prediction of UTC (USNO), using TTR-12 data from 11JUL02 to 16DEC04.
+RMS frequency Figure 4. external precision and the frequency stability, as measured by the Allan deviation, of GPS Time and for GPS's delivered prediction of UTC (USNO), using TTR-12 data from 11JUL02 to 12AUG05.
 Reference frequency is that of UTC (USNO).